As a Music specialist school, WLFS reserves 12 school places each year for pupils with an aptitude for music. Our Scholar programme includes:

 A priority place at WLFS, regardless of catchment area.

 A half hour instrumental or singing lesson each week, paid for by the school.

-Theory of music classes on Wednesdays at 8.00am.
+Theory of music classes on Tuesdays before school.

 Membership of the school choir.